-With spring in full wing (yeah, sure), it’s time to start thinking about ways to keep warm while we once again consider enjoying an al fresco chinwag with old friends.
+If you're in a region where it's a bit nippy outside at this time of year, it’s time to start thinking about ways to keep warm while you consider enjoying an al fresco chinwag with old friends.
 You could invest in one of the best patio heaters which heats mostly from above or you could go the old fashioned route and sit around a flaming log fire.

 However, instead of having an unruly camp-style open fire on the ground which will leave serious scorch marks, you’d be much better off with one of the best fire pits which contains the fuel for safe outdoor heating, albeit with a bit of smoke for extra ambience.

 The BioLite FirePit+ are Outwell Cazal Fire Pit M are leagues apart in terms of features but they both make an excellent fist of keeping the tootsies and torso warm when the sun goes down and summer’s evening chill sets in.

 BioLite FirePit+ vs Outwell Cazal Fire Pit M: design and features